 The Authorized Provider (AP) application and review is a rigorous process that involves extensive hands-on evaluation by the IACET Commission.
-Its thorough nature ensures that AP accreditation is valued in the marketplace and that approved AP organizations are the best of the best.
+Its thorough nature ensures that AP accreditation is valued in the marketplace and that organizations that have been accredited as an IACET Authorized Provider are the best of the best.

 Step 1: Get the Authorized Provider Accreditation Guide, Application Project Plan, Self-Assessment Checklist, Standard and Application

 To familiarize yourself with what the AP program is and what the application process entails, download the free Authorized Provider Accreditation Guide, the AP application project plan template, and the Self-Assessment Checklist.
 Then purchase and download the application package from the IACET online resource center.
 This package, which includes the ANSI/IACET Standard document and the application itself, gives you the core building blocks for IACET Authorized Provider accreditation and reaccreditation.